 The tea industry is a major employer in Kenya, with three million people working in the sector.
 The Kenya Tea Development Agency (KTDA) is a national farmer organisation that manages 70 tea factories in the country on behalf of 650,000 small-scale farmers.
 Collectively they produce a significant amount of Kenya’s tea.

 Typically energy use accounts for over 50% of the cost of tea production, and prices are rising.
 Many factories use old equipment and don’t have good energy management policies in place, so there is scope to support them to operate more efficiently.

-Our aim is to reduce energy consumption, CO2 emissions and costs in KTDA’s tea factories – and consequently improve farmers’ incomes.
+Our aim is to reduce energy consumption, CO2 emissions and costs in KTDA’s tea factories.

 ETP has a long-standing partnership with GIZ and KTDA to deliver climate change and energy efficiency initiatives in Kenya.

-We develop and run specialised training for staff at all levels in the factories, bespoke to the issues at their place of work.
+We also developed and ran specialised training for staff at all levels in the factories, bespoke to the issues at their place of work.
 By embedding understanding, we encourage long-term commitment to energy-efficiency initiatives.

 Across Asia, we are also supporting the tea industry to reduce its energy consumption and CO2 emissions.
 Driving long-term change, we convene factory CEOs to engage with energy-efficiency issues.
 To date, major tea factories across Indonesia and Sri Lanka have collectively committed to energy saving plans.

 Read more about how we’re supporting farmers to become more resilient to climate change in Kenya here.

 Take a look at ETP’s resources to learn more about our environmental programmes.
 The manual Mitigating Climate Change in the tea sector helps factories and farmers reduce energy consumption and climate emissions.